nikkorn/lotto-draw/README.md

 });
 ```

-The 'draw' function will return a single winning participant, or null if there are no ticket-holding participants.
-The 'drawMultiple' function will take a number of tickets to draw and returns an array of winning participants, or an empty array if there are no ticket-holding participants.
+The `draw` function will return a single winning participant while the `drawMultiple` function will take a number of tickets to draw and returns an array of winning participants.

 ```ts
 import createLotto from "lotto-draw";